alancting/react-cas-client/README.md

     console.log(successRes);
     // Login user in state / locationStorage ()
     // eg. loginUser(response.user);

+    // If proxy_callback_url is set, handle pgtpgtIou with Proxy Application

     // Update current path to trim any extra params in url
     // eg. this.props.history.replace(response.currentPath);